Author: Vlatka Vuković, Co-founder and Lead Consultant at Horvath Wolf d.o.o. CIPP/E, ISO 27001 LA, ISO 9001 LA

 Is there a better feeling than planning a vacation?

-Personally, the process of planning a vacation is just as precious as the vacation itself.
+Personally, the process of planning a vacation is just as precious as the vacation itself, just as much as retelling vacation stories to the dearest people afterward, describing all the new places I’ve visited.

 Professionally, I am a consultant.
 Clients hire me to identify irregularities and to propose the best solutions for them.
 Still, just as I do it professionally, I also can’t help but notice mistakes even when I’m in a private capacity.